The Danger of Letting Others Define You

 It's important that we take the time to define ourselves in a realistic, expansive way, and that we see clearly when others are trying to define us in their own terms or in relation to what they want us to be.
 In my life, I've had people close to me tell me that I'm depressive and unhappy, even despite the laughing, happy, creative times we've spent together, because I tend to be honest about the times when I'm feeling down, as honest as I am when I'm feeling good.
 To those people, being honest about difficult emotions means that I'm a depressive.
 To me, it just means I'm bravely human.

-When we feel that we only fit into one definition - when we believe how others define us or when we define ourselves narrowly - we lose parts of ourselves or feel that we can't give voice to parts that don't fit with that definiton.
-How often have you said - or heard others say - that you "can't draw" or you're "not creative"?
+When we feel that we only fit into one definition—when we believe how others define us or when we define ourselves narrowly—we lose parts of ourselves or feel that we can't give voice to parts that don't fit with that definition.
+How often have you said—or heard others say—that you "can't draw" or you're "not creative"?
 This is, of course, ridiculous, because everyone is creative in some way, and everyone can draw.
 Whether or not they draw they way they want to or think they should is another matter, but everyone can put some lines on a page in a pleasing way.
-But if we define ourselves - or let others define us - as someone who isn't creative, we'll live our whole lives believing that we are devoid of creativity, rather than taking advantage of opportunities to be creative and perhaps discovering a new talent or hobby, or even having a good time learning something new.
+But if we define ourselves—or let others define us—as someone who isn't creative, we'll live our whole lives believing that we are devoid of creativity, rather than taking advantage of opportunities to be creative and perhaps discovering a new talent or hobby, or even having a good time learning something new.
 We limit ourselves when we believe we are only as complex as one definition.

-Defining others can even be abusive, at times, if a partner or family member continually insists that someone is flawed in some way: "lazy", "stupid", "slut", "good-for-nothing".
-And it can even be a problem when the definition is supposedly positive: "You're my muse", "You're the only thing that keeps me alive," "You're such a helpful and good daughter."
-Then, when we don't comply with that fantasy image, it can be excuse to verbally, emotionally, or even physically assault us.
+Defining others can even be abusive, at times, if a partner or family member continually insists that someone is flawed in some way: "lazy," "stupid," "slut," "good-for-nothing."
+And it can even be a problem when the definition is supposedly positive: "You're my muse," "You're the only thing that keeps me alive," "You're such a helpful and good daughter."
+Then, when we don't comply with that fantasy image, it can be an excuse to verbally, emotionally, or even physically assault us.

 How about you?
 How do you define yourself?
 How do others define you?
 And what are the parts of you that don't fit into any definition?